Oniel Fisher: Seattle Sounders FC

 On 15 January 2015, Fisher was selected in the second round (40th overall) in the 2015 MLS SuperDraft by Seattle Sounders FC and signed a professional contract with the club two months later.
 On 21 March, he made his professional debut for USL affiliate club Seattle Sounders FC 2 in a 4–2 victory over defending USL champion Sacramento Republic FC.
 He made his MLS debut the following week in a goalless draw away to FC Dallas.

 D.C.
 United

 Fisher was traded to D.C.
 United ahead of the 2018 season.
 He made his debut for D.C.
-United against Orlando City on 3 March 2018.
+United against Orlando City SC on 3 March 2018.
 On 15 August 2018, he scored his first goal for the team in the 47th minute in the 4–1 victory against the Portland Timbers.
 Fisher sustained a knee injury during a game against Montreal Impact on 29 September 2018 and was out for the rest of the season and is not expected to return to the field until 3 November 2019.
 On 30 January 2019, D.C.
 United re-signed Fisher after having his option declined after the 2018 season.
 Fisher missed the entire 2019 season due to his injury.

-He returned from his injury on 7 March 2020, entering the game against Inter Miami.
+He returned from his injury on 7 March 2020, entering the game against Inter Miami CF.

 He was released by D.C.
 United on 30 November 2020.